LoganJFisher/TeXSend/README.md

 Standard equation elements & matrices are supported.

-If the TeX button doesn't appear, try going back to the Gmail home page then going back to the email.
-This should trigger the load event listener.

 It should be noted that the render is only on your end.
 The recipient of an email will also need to be running this userscript in order to render on their end.

 ---